eda-ricercatore/sardegna-scala/README.md

 ## Books Not Covered Yet

-+ Alexander2013a
-	- "Scala Cookbook: Recipes for Object-Oriented and Functional Programming"
 + Bedrytski2016
 	- "Professional Scala"
 + Horstmann2017
 	- "Scala for the Impatient"
 + Hunt2014
 	- "A Beginner's Guide to Scala, Object Orientation and Functional Programming"
-+ Hunt2013a
-	- "Scala Design Patterns: Patterns for Practical Reuse and Design"
 + Jancauskas2016
 	- "Scientific Computing with Scala: Learn to solve scientific computing problems using Scala and its numerical computing, data processing, concurrency, and plotting libraries"
-+ Lewis2013a
-	- "Introduction to the Art of Programming Using Scala"
 + Phillips2014a
 	- "Scala Puzzlers: The fun path to deeper understanding"
 + Sathyanarayanan2016